 The temple is known as the property deity - "Dwar Devata" of Western India.
 Shree Mahaganpati is the main deity of this temple.
 Devotees believe that this Ganesh will fulfil any wish or desire they have and is considered to be the Supreme One.

-The structure and architecture of the temple are also beautiful and unique.
+The structure and architecture of this temple in Maharashtra are beautiful and unique.
 During the Peshwa rule, Shrimant Nanasaheb Peshwa constructed a lamp tower in front of the temple.
 Shrimant Mahadevrao Peshwa's wife Ramabai had built a Dharamshala, i.e resting place for the devotees.

 This temple should be visited if you are visiting Konkan.